dalibo/data2pg/doc/configureMigration.md

 ### assign_indexes_to_batch()

-The `assign_indexes_to_batch()` function assigns a set of indexes re-creation to a batch.
-This may speed up the index recreation of large tables having several indexes.
+The `assign_indexes_to_batch()` function assigns a set of index rebuilds to a batch.
+This may speed up the index rebuild of large tables having several indexes.

 The input parameters are:

   * p_batchName             : (TEXT) The batch name
   * p_schema                : (TEXT) The schema holding the table
   * p_table                 : (TEXT) The table name
-  * p_objectsToInclude      : (TEXT) The regexp defining the indexes/constraints to assign for the table (all by default)
+  * p_objectsToInclude      : (TEXT) The regexp defining the indexes to assign for the table (all by default)
-  * p_objectsToExclude      : (TEXT) The regexp defining the indexes/constraints to exclude (by default NULL to exclude no index)
+  * p_objectsToExclude      : (TEXT) The regexp defining the indexes to exclude (by default NULL to exclude no index)

 The function returns the number of effectively assigned indexes.